 A haunting tip prompts a Los Angeles Times reporter to discover that as many as half a million barrels of toxic waste had been dumped into the ocean, just off the coast of Southern California.

-Watch the trailer:
+Watch the trailers:

-Two major environmental film festivals also recently awarded the film with their highest honors: The Shared Earth Foundation Award at the DC Environmental Film Festival and the Best Feature Film Award at the International Wildlife Film Festival, where the jury cited the film as “a gripping and urgent exposé that brings long-buried environmental crimes to the surface with cinematic precision and investigative depth.”
+Two major environmental film festivals also recently awarded the film with their highest honors: The Shared Earth Foundation Award at the D.C.
+Environmental Film Festival and the Best Feature Film Award at the International Wildlife Film Festival, where the jury cited the film as “a gripping and urgent exposé that brings long-buried environmental crimes to the surface with cinematic precision and investigative depth.”

 To catch the film’s most up-to-date festival screenings and announcements, please see the film’s official website and the film’s Instagram page.